-The Minnesota STAC convenes at least twice per year to discuss and make recommendations to NRCS for delivering conservation technical and program assistance.
+The MNSTAC convenes twice per year to discuss and make recommendations to NRCS for delivering conservation technical and program assistance.
 The role of the Committee is advisory in nature and has no implementation or enforcement authority.
 However, NRCS gives strong consideration to the recommendations of the STAC.